-A company that implants neural computer interfaces in the brain claims that a patient paralyzed with a nervous system disease shared an update on social media simply by thinking about it.
+A company that implants neural computing interfaces in the brain says a patient paralyzed by a nervous system disease shared an update on social media simply by thinking it.

-A 62-year-old man in Australia with amyotrophic lateral sclerosis (ALS), a disease that causes muscle paralysis, is now able to share his thoughts on social media without the use of muscle activity.
+A 62-year-old man in Australia with amyotrophic lateral sclerosis (ALS), a disease that causes paralysis of muscles, is now able to broadcast his thoughts on social media without the use of muscle activity.
 It lets you know Synchron, the company that gave him this ability: the world's first tweet written in thought.

-" I created this tweet just by thinking about it ”- reads the tweet published by Philip O'Keefe on the Synchron CEO account Thomas Oxley.
+" I created this tweet just by thinking about it ” – we read in the tweet published by Philip O'Keefe on the Synchron CEO account Thomas Oxley.

-The "first direct thought tweet" was created wirelessly from O'Keefe's brain, according to the company.
-Following progressive paralysis caused by ALS, last year the man installed a brain computer interface called "Stentrode".
-The plant, "designed to allow patients to wirelessly control digital devices through thought“, Was inserted through the jugular vein to avoid puncturing the skull.
+The “first thought-directed tweet” was created wirelessly from O'Keefe's brain, according to the company.
+Following progressive paralysis caused by ALS, last year the man had installed a brain computer interface called “Stentrode“.
+The plant, “designed to allow patients to wirelessly control digital devices through thought“, was inserted through the jugular vein to avoid perforating the skull.

 Not Synchron's first record

 Prior to this tweet, the Australian company has already established a world first: in July it became the first in the world to have received approval from the American FDA for the tests of a permanent brain implant.